Studying for a PhD with the EPSRC CDT in Aerosol Science:

 26. Will I get an opportunity to meet with industry and potential employers?

 Yes!
 The CDT is working with around 90 partners ranging from large multinational companies to small spin outs, and public sector bodies to national research labs.
-You will have an opportunity to meet these partners at CDT events and through your placement, and will hear about career opportunities and vacancies.
+You will have an opportunity to meet these partners at annual CDT events, such as the conference, through your placement, and will hear about career opportunities and vacancies.
+CDT in Aerosol Science students have progressed into careers with CDT partner organisations after graduation.

 27. Will I be able to meet and network with researchers outside the CDT?